Angels use long ball to beat White Sox

 In the early innings, Pelfrey didn't look like a pitcher seeking his first win of the season.
 He retired the Angels in order in the first, third and fourth innings.
 In the second, he gave up a walk and a single but worked his way out of the jam.

-The White Sox added to their lead in the fifth inning when Yolmer Sanchez singled, stole second and scored on a two-out triple by Tyler Saladino, despite a diving effort of Angels right fielder Calhoun.
+The White Sox increased their lead to 3-0 in the fifth inning when Yolmer Sanchez singled, stole second and scored on a two-out triple by Tyler Saladino, despite a diving effort of Angels right fielder Calhoun.

-The Angels, though, got it all back and then some in the bottom of the fifth, and knocked Pelfrey out of the game in the process.
-Pelfrey walked Cameron Maybin and Danny Espinosa with one out, then retired Martin Maldonado on a fly out for the second out of the inning.

-But he grooved a fastball to Calhoun, who crushed it deep into the seats in right-center field for a three-run home run.
-Trout followed with a home run of his own, giving the Angels a 4-2 lead and sending Pelfrey to the showers.

 NOTES: White Sox C Geovany Soto was transferred from the 10-day disabled list to the 60-day disabled list.
 He will undergo arthroscopic surgery to remove loose bodies in his right elbow and is expected to be out a minimum of three months. ...
 Angels 3B Yunel Escobar was placed on the 10-day disabled list because of a strained left hamstring.
 He is expected to miss two to four weeks.
 INF/OF Jefry Marte was called up from Triple-A Salt Lake. ...
 White Sox RHP Gregory Infante was called up from Triple-A Charlotte.
 Infante, 29, had not pitched in the big leagues since 2010 before he pitched a scoreless ninth inning Monday.
 INF Cody Asche was optioned to Charlotte to make room on the roster for Infante.